SU-35 and MIG-35 are two Russian fighter jets that are competing against each for the Indian MMRCA contract.

 The Sukhoi Su-35 Flanker-E, Russia’s new generation fighter jet, is the latest entry to the MMRCA (Medium Multi-Role Combat Aircraft) race.
-This, however, is on the backdrop of a massive allegation of scam on previous fighter jet purchase from France – the Rafales.
+This, however, is against the backdrop of a massive allegation of scams on previous fighter jet purchases from France – the Rafales.

 Speculations have already begun by those working in New Delhi on the capabilities and cost of the two fighter jets.